Right-click for episode transcript

 MOLLY BLOOM: What is your favorite sport, Fiona?

 MOLLY BLOOM: And horses.
-And Fiona, this question for you.
+And, Fiona, this is a question for you.
 Is Ezra a good brother?

 FIONA: Yeah.
-My brother love play baseball, so cool and handsome, and that's like me.
+My brother loves play baseball.
+So cool and handsome and just like me.

 EZRA: Yeah, she's really creative and fun.